Greenfield Park, New South Wales: Commercial area

+Recreational area

+Greenfield Park contains several local parks and recreational reserves, including Hornet Park, Natchez Park, Powhatan Park, Wylde Park and Chickasaw Crescent Reserve.
+Powhatan Park includes a football field, while the other reserves provide areas of public open space within the predominantly residential suburb.
+Edensor Creek, a small tributary of Clear Paddock Creek, briefly flows through the south-western part of Greenfield Park near Smithfield Road before joining Clear Paddock Creek.

 Schools

 Greenfield Park is home to St Johns Park High School, and St Hurmizd Assyrian Primary School.

 Population

 At the 2021 census, there were 5,394 residents in Greenfield Park.
 35.6% of people were born in Australia.
 The most common other countries of birth were Iraq (23.4%), Vietnam (9.8%), Syria (7.5%), Cambodia (2.8%) and the Philippines (1.5%).

 The top ancestries were Assyrian (26.4%), Vietnamese (12.3%), Chinese (9.0%), Chaldean (8.2%) and Iraqi (7.8%).
 Noting that Chaldeans are ethnically Assyrian, the total percentage of Assyrian ancestry equals 34.6%.

 The majority of people spoke a language other than English at home.
 Other languages spoken included Assyrian Neo-Aramaic (24.6%), Vietnamese (13.3%), Chaldean Neo-Aramaic (8.7%), Arabic (7.2%) and Spanish (2.9%).
 Combining Assyrian and Chaldean variations of Sureth, the total percentage of Neo-Aramaic spoken equals 33.3%.

 The top religious affiliations were Catholicism 37.2%, Assyrian Church of the East (17.6%), Buddhism (13.5%), No religion (9.5%) and Christian, nfd (no further definition) (5.5%).
 Christianity was the largest religious group reported overall (72.3%).